 Encourage your guests to namedrop

 You could be the first person to give a go to emerging bands or musicians, and it would all be because a proud friend put you in touch.
-Some of the crew are a bit shy right now or just don’t know where to start looking.
-But as we all put our best foot forward, remember that some aspiring Musos finally had the time to become actual Musos or were on the brink of a career, but had to take a major step back, therefore having to wait a few years to get their time in the sun.
+Some of the crew are a little shy right now or don’t know where to start looking.
+But as we all put our best foot forward, remember that some aspiring Musos finally had the time to become actual Musos or were on the brink of a career, but had to take a step back, therefore having to wait a few years to get their time in the sun.
 They probably think it’s too crucial a time for venues to be giving them a run.

-*TAG YOUR FAVOURITE LOCAL ARTIST IN THIS POST.
+*TAG YOUR FAVOURITE LOCAL ARTIST IN THIS POST

 Your work here is done.

-But seriously, it’s time for another spiral down the social media rabbit hole.
+But seriously, it’s time for another spiral down the social media rabbit hole

 You can find anything on Instagram these days.
 Find your dream artists, explore local hashtags, see what other venues have been up to, see who your favourite local bands are following, comment-dive, talent scout, DM your heart out, uncover an aspiring local legend.
 All through the power of social media.
 Follow your favourite underground radio stations, grow an online network, and take over the neighborhood without even leaving your doorstep.